About the Author

 Perhaps the most considerable difference in the average salary range is from practice to practice.

 Accordingly, the area where a pathologist earns the lowest compensation is in an academic hospital.
-A non-academic hospital will pay their pathologists slightly higher.
+A non-academic hospital will pay its pathologists slightly higher.

 You also have the option of working at a private practice as a solo practitioner or a partner, or in a group practice.